Hope of Israel Ministries (Ecclesia of YEHOVAH):

 The Crux Simplex (Upright Post or Stake)

-Various groups, including some of the Churches of God and the Jehovah's Witnesses, claim the Messiah was nailed to an upright stake, using TWO NAILS one for the hands and one for the feet.
-Is this a VIABLE hypothesis?
-The Jehovah's Witnesses, as we have just seen, claim the Greek word "stauros" as found in the New Testament can ONLY refer to an upright stake.
+Various groups, including some of the Churches of God and the Jehovah's Witnesses, claim the Messiah was nailed to an upright stake, using two nails one for the hands and one for the feet.
+Is this a viable hypothesis?
+The Jehovah's Witnesses, as we have just seen, claim the Greek word "stauros," as found in the New Testament, can only refer to an upright stake.
 But is this true?

-"Remarkably, however, there are some religious denominations who DEMAND that Christ was crucified on a simple upright pole or stake BECAUSE THAT WAS THE ORIGINAL MEANING OF THE WORD STAUROS.
-Yes, that was the FIRST meaning, but for such interpreters to say that "stauros" had that EXCLUSIVE significance in the first century is to DENY THE ABUNDANT LITERARY EVIDENCE which shows it did not...Actually, the word "stauros" in the first century could refer to ALL KINDS of executionary impalements in which individuals were nailed or tied to ANY supportive timbers or TREES for judgment...It [the word "stauros"] had AT LEAST THREE different meanings in the New Testament alone.
+"It [the word "stauros"] had at least three different meanings in the New Testament alone.
 Note that the board plank which supported the arms of Christ (called the patibulum in Latin) was itself called a "stauros" (Luke 23:26).
 But it had a further meaning.
-The actual POLE or the TREE TRUNK on which the "patibulum" was nailed was also called a "stauros" (John 19:19).
-And THE WHOLE COMPLEX TOGETHER [both "patibulum" and the pole or stake reckoned as a single executionary device] was called a "stauros" (John 19:25).
+The actual pole or the tree trunk on which the "patibulum" was nailed was also called a "stauros" (John 19:19).
+And the whole complex together [both "patibulum" and the pole or stake reckoned as a single executionary device] was called a "stauros" (John 19:25).

-"Consider this: We have seen in the medical report that the entire complex (patibulum AND stake or stipes) weighed well over 300 pounds, with the patibulum itself weighing 75 to 125 pounds.
+"Consider this: We have seen in the medical report that the entire complex (patibulum and stake or stipes) weighed well over 300 pounds, with the patibulum itself weighing 75 to 125 pounds.
 This means the stake alone weighed anywhere from 175 to 225 pounds!
 For a man in a weakened state, such as Christ was (and let's not forget the two robbers), to carry or drag this amount of weight the more than 3,000 feet to the crucifixion site would have been well nigh impossible!
-The custom was for the stake to REMAIN at the site of the crucifixion -- IT WAS USED OVER AND OVER AGAIN!
-The patibulum, however, was manageable, and, as we have seen, was balanced across the nape of the neck "and balanced along both shoulders," with the outstretched arms tied to or holding it."

 There is something else to consider.
-According to the medical report in The Journal of the American Medical Association, the major effect of the crucifixion process was the interference with NORMAL RESPIRATION or breathing:
+According to the medical report in The Journal of the American Medical Association, the major effect of the crucifixion process was the interference with normal respiration or breathing:

-"The weight of the body, pulling down on the OUTSTRETCHED ARMS AND SHOULDERS, would tend to fix the intercostal muscles in an inhalation state and thereby HINDER PASSIVE EXHALATION.
+"The weight of the body, pulling down on the outstretched arms and shoulders, would tend to fix the intercostal muscles in an inhalation state and thereby hinder passive exhalation.
 Accordingly, exhalation was primarily diaphragmatic, and breathing was shallow.
-It is likely that THIS FORM OF RESPIRATION WOULD NOT SUFFICE and that hypercarbia would soon result.
-The onset of muscle cramps or tetanic contractions, due to fatigue and hypercarbia, WOULD HINDER RESPIRATION EVEN FURTHER.
-ADEQUATE EXHALATION REQUIRED LIFTING THE BODY BY PUSHING UP ON THE FEET AND BY FLEXING THE ELBOWS AND ABDUCTING THE SHOULDERS."
+It is likely that this form of respiration would not suffice and that hypercarbia would soon result.
+The onset of muscle cramps or tetanic contractions, due to fatigue and hypercarbia, would hinder respiration even further.
+Adequate exhalation required lifting the body by pushing up on the feet and by flexing the elbows and abducting the shoulders."
+[9]

-This would be impossible for someone crucified to the crux simplex or stake: With the arms fully stretched ABOVE THE HEAD it would be impossible to flex the elbows and abduct the shoulders!
-Death by asphyxiation would QUICKLY result.
+This would be impossible for someone crucified to the crux simplex or stake.
+With the arms fully stretched above the head it would be impossible to flex the elbows and abduct the shoulders!
+Death by asphyxiation would quickly result.

 Heart failure is also brought on by the crucifixion process.
 Some years ago Dr. Hermann Modder of Cologne, Germany carried out some scientific tests to determine the cause of the Messiah's death.
 He discovered an interesting fact:

-"In the case of a person suspended by his two hands the blood sinks VERY QUICKLY into the lower half of the body.
-AFTER SIX TO TWELVE MINUTES blood pressure has dropped by 50% and the pulse rate has DOUBLED.
-Too little blood reaches the heart, and FAINTING ENSUES.
-This leads to a SPEEDY orthostatic collapse through insufficient blood circulating to the brain and the heart.
+"In the case of a person suspended by his two hands the blood sinks very quickly into the lower half of the body.
+After six to twelve minutes blood pressure has dropped by 50% and the pulse rate has doubled.
+Too little blood reaches the heart, and fainting ensues.
+This leads to a speedy orthostatic collapse through insufficient blood circulating to the brain and the heart.
 Death by crucifixion is therefore [also] due to heart failure.

-Once again, it would be difficult for a man nailed to the crux simplex or stake, with his arms stretched out ABOVE HIS HEAD, to push (and pull) himself upwards sufficiently to bring complete circulation back to the upper part of his body.
-With the circulation AND breathing problems associated with crucifixion, the single stake type of transfixion afforded little relief and the victim died quickly.
-Someone crucified in this fashion COULD NOT SURVIVE MORE THAN A FEW HOURS!
+Once again, it would be difficult for a man nailed to the crux simplex or stake, with his arms stretched out above his head, to push (and pull) himself upwards sufficiently to bring complete circulation back to the upper part of his body.
+With the circulation and breathing problems associated with crucifixion, the single stake type of transfixion afforded little relief and the victim died quickly.
+Someone crucified in this fashion could not survive more than a few hours!
 This, then, strongly suggests the Messiah was NOT nailed to the crux simplex or "torture stake" as the Jehovah's Witnesses and others claim.

-In the summer of 1968, a discovery was made in Jerusalem that strongly indicates the common mode of crucifixion, during the time of the Messiah, was NOT the crux simplex or stake.
+In the summer of 1968, a discovery was made in Jerusalem that strongly indicates the common mode of crucifixion, during the time of the Messiah, was not the crux simplex or stake.
 During the clearing of a construction site on the hill of Givat Hamivtor on the eastern edge of the city, workers uncovered the grave of one Johanan Ben Ha'galgol.
 The grave and remains were dated to the time between 7 A.D. and 70 A.D.

 Werner Keller, in his book The Bible as History, records what they discovered:

-"It was noticed with feelings of horror that his feet were separated from the smashed skeleton and were lying one on top of the other and joined together by a rusty nail WHICH HAD BEEN DRIVEN THROUGH BOTH FEET.
+"It was noticed with feelings of horror that his feet were separated from the smashed skeleton and were lying one on top of the other and joined together by a rusty nail which had been driven through both feet.
 Fragments of wood, the remains of a wooden slab, were attached to it.
 Behind Johanan's feet, the nail was bent obviously by having been driven into harder material.
-JOHANAN'S FOREARMS ALSO SHOWED SIGNS OF HAVING HAD NAILS [PLURAL] DRIVEN THROUGH THEM.
+Johanan's forearms also showed signs of having had nails [plural] driven through them.
 In the course of Johanan's death struggles, his skin had suffered abrasions on the nails [plural]."
+[16]

 Finally, the Bible itself refutes the possibility of the crux simplex being used in the Messiah's execution.
 Notice John 20:24-25:

 "Now Thomas (called Didymus), one of the Twelve, was not with the disciples when Yeshua came.
-When the other disciples told him that they had seen the Lord, he declared, 'Unless I see the nail marks IN HIS HANDS and put my finger where the NAILS [GREEK: PLURAL] were, and put my hand into his side, I will not believe it. "'
+When the other disciples told him that they had seen the Lord, he declared, 'Unless I see the nail marks in his hands and put my finger where the nails [Greek: plural] were, and put my hand into his side, I will not believe it. "'

-Just What Was Yeshua Nailed To?
+Just What Was the Messiah Nailed To?

 Since we have ruled out the crux simplex or stake, just WHAT was our Savior nailed to?